-Canon 7D versus Nikon D3400
+Canon 7D vs Nikon D3400

-The Canon EOS 7D and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in September 2009 and August 2016.
+The Canon EOS 7D and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in September 2009 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably smaller (26 percent) than the Canon 7D.
 Moreover, the D3400 is substantially lighter (48 percent) than the 7D.
 It is worth mentioning in this context that the 7D is splash and dust resistant, while the D3400 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (7D) and the Nikon Lens Catalog (D3400).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.